Frequently Asked Questions

 - Weight Loss Surgery patient information booklet – A downloadable copy of our patient information booklet for weight loss surgery; this document is also available in booklet form here, please print double sided with short edge binding

-- Bariatric follow-up guidelines for patients – Two page information leaflet about long term follow-up advice after bariatric surgery, including recommendations for pregnancy after bariatric surgery
+- Bariatric long term follow-up guidelines for patients – Two page information leaflet about long term follow-up advice after bariatric surgery, including recommendations for pregnancy after bariatric surgery

-- Bariatric follow-up guidelines for doctors – Four page information booklet containing advice for long-term patient follow-up after bariatric surgery; this document is also available in booklet form here, please print double sided with long edge binding
+- Bariatric long term follow-up information handout for doctors – Four page information handout containing advice for long-term patient follow-up after bariatric surgery

 Weight Loss Surgery Links